How to Create a Target List of Companies

 It's important to take the time to research companies.
 You're wasting time and energy if you just apply for any job opening you find, even though you might feel like you're accomplishing something by sending out tons of resumes.

-Zappos, the online shoe retailer, believes so strongly in the importance of fit that the company offers new hires a bonus if they quit.
+In fact, Zappos, the online shoe retailer, believes so strongly in the importance of fit that the company offers new hires a bonus if they quit.
 Their logic is that only employees who aren't keyed into the Zappos culture will take the bonus, while those that stay on are a good match for the company and feel invested in it.
+And after retail giant Amazon acquired Zappos, the company adopted the same policy (with an even larger bonus).

-The time you spend upfront investigating companies will benefit you in the long run because you won't be spending energy applying to companies that aren't a good fit.
-Instead, you will be applying for jobs at companies where you know you would like to work.
-Plus, once you know where you want to work, you can try to network with current or former employees, who can potentially refer you for a position at the company.
+Another advantage of having a list of target companies is that once you know where you want to work, you can try to network with current or former employees who can potentially refer you for a position at the company.

-How do you find companies that are a good match?
-There are websites with lists of the best companies to work for.
+- Review lists: There are websites with lists of the best companies to work for.
 Fortune, for example, ranks companies by a variety of criteria, including the 100 best companies, the 500 top companies, blue ribbon companies, most admired companies, best small companies, and so on.
+You can also look at lists generated by organizations within your industry.

-Your local Chamber of Commerce is an ideal resource for finding local companies.
+- Go local: Your local Chamber of Commerce is an ideal resource for finding local companies.
 The U.S. Chamber of Commerce has a directory you can search to find your local Chamber of Commerce.
 Then visit the Chamber's website to see if there is a directory of local companies.
+You can also use LinkedIn to search local companies.

 Finding Company Information